 3rd Party App Translation

-The latest copy of the CatKeyEditor app is available in HaikuDepot.
+If you prefer to do the translation locally instead of at the Pootle site, the latest copy of the CatKeyEditor app is available via HaikuDepot.

 User Guide Translators